 Also check for the overall health of the plant.
 Are the leaves yellowing or dying?
 Check under the leaves for any sign of pests or disease, as well as the stems, soil and roots.

 The same applies for seeds.
 Purchase certified insect-free seeds if possible.
 (I love Baker Creek Seed and Southern Exposure Seed Exchange.)
 And take care to keep seedlings healthy and pest-free if you’re starting your own at home.
 Starting out with healthy plants to go along with your healthy soil will go a long way to preventing pests.
+(Not sure when to start seeds?
+Check out my video here.)

 Along with healthy soil and proper placement in the garden space to help control pests, using certain flowers, herbs, and other plants can be a preventative measure.
 Using companion plants is a wonderful method of controlling pests without resorting to sprays or soaps.